Associate Clinical Professor of Computer Science

 The University of Chicago: Physical Sciences Division: Department of Computer Science

-The Department of Computer Science at the University of Chicago invites applications for a position of Assistant Clinical Professor of Computer Science to teach Databases classes in its Masters Program in Computer Science (MPCS) and in its joint program with the Harris School of Public Policy, the Master of Science in Computational Analysis & Public Policy (CAPP).
+The Department of Computer Science at the University of Chicago invites applications for a position of Associate Clinical Professor of Computer Science to teach Systems classes in its Masters Program in Computer Science (MPCS, https://masters.cs.uchicago.edu).

 This full-time, benefit-eligible appointment is for an initial three-year term, with possibility of renewal.
 This is a teaching position with no research responsibilities, and a teaching load of six courses across three academic quarters of the year (Autumn, Winter, Spring).

-The person holding this position will teach at least two different courses: MPCS 53001 Databases and CAPP 30235 Databases for Public Policy.
-Syllabuses for the latest offerings of these classes can be found at https://mpcs-courses.cs.uchicago.edu/2019-20/spring/courses/53001 and https://www.classes.cs.uchicago.edu/archive/2019/spring/30235-1/syllabus.html.
-Depending on the applicant’s background and interests, the person holding this position may also be asked to teach classes covering advanced topics in Databases.
+The person holding this position must be able to teach at least two of the following courses: Introduction to Computer Systems, Advanced Computer Systems, Networks, Operating Systems, Distributed Systems, Parallel Programming, Compilers, Computer Architecture, Introduction to Computer Security, or Functional Programming.
+Syllabi for past offerings of these classes can be found at https://mpcs-courses.cs.uchicago.edu/.
+Depending on the applicant’s background and interests, the person holding this position may also be asked to teach other classes in the MPCS.

 - A doctorate in Computer Science or a related field at the time of appointment, or 10 years of relevant industry experience.